salesforce/storm-dynamic-spout/README.md

 <!-- SIDELINE_CONFIGURATION_END_DELIMITER -->

 <!-- SIDELINE_METRICS_BEGIN_DELIMITER -->

+## Metrics

+Below is a list of metrics that are collected with the metric type and description.

 ### Sideline Metrics
 Key | Type | Unit | Description |
 --- | ---- | ---- | ----------- |